 Ajayan has been exploring and teaching a variety of meditation practices since 1970.
 In the early 70’s, he spent several years studying in residence under Maharishi Mahesh Yogi, founder of the Transcendental Meditation Program®.
 For the next ten years, Ajayan taught the TM Program®.
-Since then he has traveled the globe continuing an impassioned exploration of consciousness and developing human potential through various meditation and yogic practices, specializing in traditional Tantric meditation practices as well as Advaitic (non-dual) meditation.
+Since then he has traveled the globe continuing an impassioned exploration of consciousness and developing human potential through various meditation and yogic practices, specializing in traditional Tantric meditation practices (nothing to do with sex) as well as Advaitic (non-dual) meditation.
 He is the founder of Effortless Mind® meditation.

 From 1994 to 1998 Ajayan studied with India’s most widely revered living woman saint, Mata Amritanandamayi (Ammachi, the “hugging saint”), living at her main ashram in Kerala, India, and serving as the meditation teacher there.
-While in India Ajayan also spent time with holy men and yogis in the Himalayas of Uttaranchal—a haven for saints throughout the ages—and researched the spiritual practices indigenous to that area.
+While in India, Ajayan also spent time with holy men and yogis in the Himalayas of Uttaranchal—a haven for saints throughout the ages—and researched the spiritual practices indigenous to that area.
 He also studied under the Tantric teacher, Swami Anandakapila.
 Having made a study of meditation his life, and having instructed and guided thousands in meditation in North America, Australia, Europe, and India, Ajayan has gained a reputation as a consummate meditation teacher.

 What would I know of meditation and all the associated practices without my teachers?
 Nothing!
 I’m deeply grateful for all of my teachers.
 Here are the most important, in the order they came into my life.